mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-gs.md

 1. You first need to create one or more campaigns with the IP warmup option enabled.
 [Learn more](ip-warmup-campaign.md) <!--this is usually done by a marketer persona??)-->

-1. Create an IP warmup plan and upload your plan.
+1. Create an IP warmup plan in [!DNL Journey Optimizer] and upload the Excel sheet previously filled in with your IP warmup data.
 [Learn more](ip-warmup-plan.md) <!--this is usually done by a deliverability consultant??-->

 1. Select a campaign for each phase of your plan and activate the corresponding runs.
 [Learn more](ip-warmup-running.md)